US4429141

 that application is incorporated herein by reference.
 That

-corresponding to compounds (I) and (II) and referred to as
+compounds corresponding to compounds (I) and (II) and

-cabenegrin I and cabenegrin II, respectively, are obtained,
+referred to as cabenegrin I and cabenegrin II, respectively,

 About one-half kilo of the cleaned root from the cabeca de

-about two days.
-The aqueous alcoholic solution is separated
+stirring for about two days.
+The aqueous alcoholic solution

-aqueous methanol and the solution extracted with hexane.
-The
+treated with 50% aqueous methanol and the solution extracted

-hexane layer is discarded and the water layer is extracted
+with hexane.
+The hexane layer is discarded and the water

 In the above extraction scheme, the presence of